Srayoshi-Mirza/Srayoshi-Mirza/README.md

 ## More About me.
 ### 👩‍💻 Currently working on...
-I am currently trying to be a Data Science professional who specializes in Public Health.
+I am currently trying to be a Data Science professional specializing in Public Health.
 ### 🧠 Currently learning...
 I am currently learning about Genomic Data Science and Biostatistics.
 ### 👯‍♀️ Looking to collaborate on...
-I am currently looking for an opportunity to collab with any Genomic Data Analyst or Biostatistics specialist to help on their project to exceed own skills and learn from them.
+I am currently looking for an opportunity to collaborate with any Genomic Data Analyst or Biostatistics specialist to help on their project to exceed own skills and learn from them.
 ### 🤔 Looking for help with...
-Looking for help with Biostatistics and genomic data analysis.
+I am looking for help with Biostatistics and genomic data analysis.
 ### 💬 Ask me about...
-You Can ask me about anything related to Python and Data Analysis.
+Please feel free to ask me about anything related to Python and Data Analysis.
 I can help you with that.
 ### 📫 How to reach me...
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://srayoshi-mirza.github.io)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/srayoshi-mirza/)